Are you wondering about the purpose of spousal support? Spousal support can be a difficult topic to settle between separating spouses.

 Compensating the family caregiver

-Sheila stated her ex-husband had worked long hours and traveled while they were married.
+Sheila said that her ex-husband had worked long hours and travelled while they were married.
 She, on the other hand, had kept their home and cared for their children.
 For that, she argued she was due compensatory spousal support.

 Purpose of Spousal Support